 - get handle of node specified by PICL tree path

-The picl_get_node_by_path() function copies the handle of the node in the PICL tree specified by the path given in piclpath into the location nodeh.
+The ptree_get_node_by_path() function copies the handle of the node in the PICL tree specified by the path given in ptreepath into the location nodeh.

 The syntax of a PICL tree path is:

-where the <def_propname> prefix is a shorthand notation to specify the name of the property whose value is specified in <def_propval>, and the <match_cond> expression specifies the matching criteria for that node in the form of one or more pairs of property names and values such as
+where def_propname prefix is a shorthand notation to specify the name of the property whose value is specified in def_propval, and the match_cond expression specifies the matching criteria for that node in the form of one or more pairs of property names and values such as

-A _class property value of picl can be used to match nodes of any PICL classes.
-The class picl is the base class of all the classes in PICL.
+A "_class" property value of "picl" may be used to match nodes of all PICL classes.

-All valid paths must begin at the root node denoted by '/'.
+All valid paths must start at the root node denoted by '/'.

-If no prefix is specified for the path, the prefix defaults to the name property.
+If no prefix is specified for the path, then the prefix defaults to the "name" property.

 Upon successful completion, 0 is returned.
-Otherwise a non-negative integer is returned to indicate an error.
+On failure, a non-negative integer is returned to indicate an error.